fde-capu/cppneu/README.md

 The program operates in real-time.
 A text-based interface is provided to allow for operations, interference and monitoring of the ecosystem status.
 This way, the user can experience events first-hand.
 Everything can be configured, generated and manipulated before or during the run: neurons, beings, objects, behaviors, actions, situations and circumstances.
 The interface also enables users to assume the roles of any being, bringing a somewhat immersive play.

 cppneu is an ongoing project, continuously developed and improved.
-It is about adapting uderstaings of neuroscience concepts, behaviournal algorithms, and self development.
+It is about adapting to code understandings of concepts from neuroscience, behaviournal algorithms, and self development.
 It will continue to evolve and adapt, just like the beings within the cppneu ecosystem.

 ---